 Flooding can be caused by any one of the following:

 You do not need to live near water to be flooded.
-Floods result from storms, melting snow and hurricanes.
-As long as your community participates in the National Flood Insurance Program, except for areas protected by the Coastal Barrier Resources Act, you can purchase a flood policy.
+Floods can result from many events including storms, melting snow and hurricanes.
+As long as your community participates in the National Flood Insurance Program, you can purchase a flood policy.
 Whether you live in an area likely to flood or in one that is at low risk, flood insurance is available to you.

 Homeowners/renters/dwelling insurance policies do not cover flooding.

 Typically, there is a 30-day waiting period from the time of application and payment before a flood policy goes into effect.

 Coverage is available separately for residential buildings and contents:

 A flood insurance policy also reimburses you for actions you take to prevent flood damage.
 For example, costs for moving insured contents to a safe location are reimbursed up to $1000 with no deductible.
 Other costs, such as for sandbags, plastic sheeting and lumber, pumps, fill for temporary levees, and wood to save the building can be reimbursed up to a limit of $1000 with no deductible.
 There is a policy stipulation that the property needs to be in eminent danger of being flooded.